1nfiniteloop/webauth/README.md

 * Unix accounts
 * Hosts

-The mockup-frontend has no support for this API but you can example use `curl` to reach the endpoints.
+The frontend has currently not this API implemented, but example `curl` can be used to reach the endpoints.
 Since you need to be authenticated as administrator when using these endpoints the example configuration contains a user called "curl-cli".
 You need to first fetch the session cookie using the registration link for user `curl-cli`.